We aim to open your Term Deposit within 24 hours of receiving your application, provided all required information and documents are provided.

 Common causes of discrepancies

-Material discrepancies are relating to information that appears as suspicious or fraudulent, for example:
+Material discrepancies relate to information that appears as suspicious or fraudulent, for example:

 - Information that appears on a regulatory body search that is different from what’s been provided on an application